 License to perform a wedding in Nebraska

-After you've contacted your marriage authority, you should visit our bookstore to purchase your official credentials and any required documentation (See Nebraska State Statutes for More Specific Requirements )
+After you've contacted your marriage authority, you will want to visit our bookstore to get physical copies official credentials for presentation and your records.
+(See Nebraska State Statutes for More Specific Requirements )

 When registering in Nebraska you may be asked to display proof of your ordination to the county clerk's before they will accept the marriage license as having been legally solemnized.
 We typically advise ministers of Nebraska to get a Complete Minister Package for Nebraska which includes your Letter of Good Standing (the live signed and notarized physical copy of your standing with our ministry).

-It is important to note that some county clerks in Nebraska may require wedding officiants to attach a statement avowing some of the elements in the marriage license upon submission, including the following:
+It is important to note that some county clerks in Nebraska may require wedding officiants to attach a statement which asserts some of the elements in the marriage license upon submission, including the following: